5 Chest Workout at Gym Exercises for Maximum Muscle Growth

 3. Flat Dumbbell Flyes – To Stretch and Contract the Pecs

 This isolation movement gives you a great stretch and contraction in the pecs, helping to widen your chest and define the inner area.
-It’s not about heavy weight—it’s about control.
+It’s not about heavyweight, it’s about control, a key principle in any chest training gym routine.
+When you slow the movement down and focus on the squeeze, this exercise becomes one of the most effective additions to your chest training gym workouts.

 1. Lie flat on a bench holding a dumbbell in each hand.